evan-buss/openbooks/README.md

 ### Optional Launch Flags
 ```
+-browser
+      Open the browser on server start.
 -cli
-    Launch OpenBooks in the terminal instead of the web UI
+      Launch OpenBooks in the terminal instead of the web UI.
 -log
-    Save IRC logs to "irc_log.txt"
+      Save IRC logs to irc_log.txt.
 -name string
-    Use a name that differs from your account name. (default "[os username]")
+      Use a name that differs from your account name.
+One word only. (default "[os username]")
+-port string
+      Set the local network port for browser mode. (default "5228"
 ```

 ## Development